voucherly/voucherly-docs/docs/api/general/best-practices/customer.md

 <TabItem value="next" label="Next payment">

-Since you've provided a `customerId` in your initial request, will automatically reference the corresponding existing Customer for the Payment.
+Since you've provided a `customerId` in your initial request, the payment will automatically reference the corresponding existing Customer for the Payment.

 No further action is required on your part.